Amdocs (DOX)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.

 We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Amdocs’s backlog reached $4.19 billion in the latest quarter and was flat over the last two years.
+Amdocs’s backlog reached $4.25 billion in the latest quarter and was flat over the last two years.
 Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
 This could imply elevated demand for Amdocs’s products and services but raises concerns about capacity constraints.
+Amdocs Backlog

 6. Operating Margin

 Amdocs has been an efficient company over the last five years.
-It was one of the more profitable businesses in the business services sector, boasting an average operating margin of 14.1%.
+It was one of the more profitable businesses in the business services sector, boasting an average operating margin of 14.3%.

 7. Earnings Per Share